Andrew Pierce: Iris Prize

 The Iris Prize Festival is a five-day public event in Cardiff, Wales, which includes screenings of the 30 short films competing for the Iris Prize.
-The Iris Prize is supported by the Michael Bishop Foundation and is the world's largest LGBT short film prize giving the winning filmmaker £30,000 to make their next short film in the UK.
-Iris-produced shorts include Burger (2013), directed by Magnus Mork List of films at the 2014 Sundance Film Festival, and Followers (2015), directed by Tim Marshall, both of which were selected for the prestigious Sundance Film Festival.
-Andrew Pierce became Patron of the Iris Prize in 2007, and in 2013 became its first Chair.
+The Iris Prize is supported by the Michael Bishop Foundation and is the world's largest LGBT short film prize, giving the winning filmmaker £30,000 to make their next short film in the UK.
+Iris-produced shorts include Burger (2013), directed by Magnus Mork, and Followers (2015), directed by Tim Marshall, both of which were selected for the prestigious Sundance Film Festival.
+Pierce became Patron of the Iris Prize in 2007, and in 2013 became its first Chair.

-During his tenure as chair of the Iris Prize, Pierce has overseen a number of key developments in the festival.
-In 2014 at a launch reception Pierce announced a new strand at the Iris Prize Festival, Best British Short, and helped secure a sponsorship deal with Pinewood Studios Group totalling £14,000 in post-production sound for the winning filmmaker.
-In January 2015 it was also announced that the Iris Prize would be increasing from £25,000 to £30,000.
+During his tenure as chair of the Iris Prize, Pierce oversaw a number of key developments in the festival.
+In 2014, at a launch reception, Pierce announced a new strand at the Iris Prize Festival, Best British Short, and helped secure a sponsorship deal with the Pinewood Studios Group totalling £14,000 in post-production sound for the winning filmmaker.
+In January 2015, it was announced that the Iris Prize would be increasing from £25,000 to £30,000.